Last Updated on

 They are loyal and gentle and get around easily with other dogs or pets as well.
 Bichons also don’t bark a lot and can adjust quickly to apartment life.

 Due to their fluffy coat, Bichons require regular grooming, trimming, and bathing.
-Bichon Frise is generally considered a hypoallergenic dog, making them suitable for people with dog allergies.
+Bichon Frise is generally considered a hypoallergenic dog.

 The mixed breed of Bichon Frise and Cavalier King Charles Spaniel, the Cavachon is a relatively new breed.
 It first appeared in America around the 1990s and has rapidly won the heart of dog lovers.